hamida-mstafa/myhood/README.md

 ```

 ### Prepare environmet variables
-Create a .env file and add the following configutions to it
+Create a .env file and add the following configurations to it
 ```python
 SECRET_KEY= #secret key will be added by default DEBUG= #set to false in production